h0n9/cloud-secrets-manager/README.md

 3. `cloud-secrets-controller` mutates the pod's manifests by injecting an init container `cloud-secrets-injector` into the pod and mounting a temporary directory as a volume on the init and origin containers.
-4. When it comes to initializing the pods, the `cloud-secrets-injector` init container requests secret values with a secret key id from secret providers and stores them in the temporary directory.
+4. When it comes to initializing the pods, the init container `cloud-secrets-injector` requests secret values, with a secret key id, from secret providers and stores them in the temporary directory.
 5. Once `cloud-secrets-injector` has successfully completed its role, the origin container starts running as defined on the manifest.